 A native of Miami, Florida, Lauren’s love of musicals started at the age of six when her dad took her to Radio City Music Hall to see a revival of the movie THE SOUND OF MUSIC.
 Prior to graduating from Indiana University-Bloomington, she hosted her own weekly talk show on Public Radio WDNA Miami and worked as a production intern for ‘As The World Turns.’
 As the former Contributing Editor for Broadway World Raleigh, she covered over 50 shows in the Triangle.
 In January, she launched the RDU on Stage website to expand coverage of the Triangle theater community.
 She also hosts the weekly RDU on Stage podcast.
 Lauren is a proud member of the American Theatre Critics Association.
-She lives in Cary with her supportive husband and two children.

 Kim moved to Raleigh with her family just over two decades ago, and she has loved her life in the Triangle.
 When her children were younger, she made the rounds of family-fun events at the museums as well as kept busy with hockey, gymnastics and Irish dance.
 Now, her kids are in college (Go Pack!), one has graduated (Elon), and she has the opportunity to pursue other interests, like theater.
 Kim majored in history and English, also receiving advanced degrees in both, and held jobs where she wrote for various in-house publications.
 She is also a member of the American Theatre Critics Association.
 She’s excited to be a part of RDU On Stage and looks forward to sharing her reflections on our dynamic theater community.